What are the pelvic floor muscles?

 - keep your thighs relaxed.

 Pelvic floor exercises are most effective when individually tailored and monitored.
-If you are not sure that you are doing the squeezes right, or if you do not see a change in symptoms after three months, ask for help from your family doctor, a women's, men's and pelvic health physiotherapist or continence nurse.
+If you are not sure that you are doing the squeezes right, or if you do not see a change in symptoms after three months, ask for help from your GP, a Women's, Men's and Pelvic Health Physiotherapist or Nurse Continence Specialist.